Chart Color Schemes

 Newstead - Bowen Hills lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Newstead-Bowen Hills' population, as of Aug 2025, is around 21,183.
-This figure reflects an increase of 3,167 people since the 2021 Census, which reported a population of 18,016.
-The change is inferred from the estimated resident population of 20,923 in June 2024 and an additional 826 validated new addresses since the Census date.
-This results in a density ratio of 6,922 persons per square kilometer, placing Newstead-Bowen Hills in the top 10% of national locations assessed by AreaSearch.
-The area's population growth of 17.6% since the 2021 census exceeded both the national average (8.6%) and state averages.
+Newstead-Bowen Hills' population is approximately 21,421 as of November 2025.
+This figure represents an increase of 3,405 people since the 2021 Census, which recorded a population of 18,016.
+The growth is inferred from ABS data showing an estimated resident population of 20,923 in June 2024 and validated new addresses totalling 966 since the Census date.
+This results in a population density ratio of 7,000 persons per square kilometer, placing Newstead-Bowen Hills among the top 10% of locations assessed by AreaSearch.
+The area's population growth rate of 18.9% since the 2021 census exceeds both national (8.9%) and state averages, indicating strong growth.
 Interstate migration contributed approximately 58.2% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 and based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort.
-Future population dynamics forecast a significant increase in the top quartile of statistical areas across the nation, with Newstead-Bowen Hills expected to increase by 8,294 persons to 2041, recording a gain of 37.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using a base year of 2022.
+For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 with a base year of 2021.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings based on ABS Greater Capital Region projections for each age cohort, released in 2023 using a base year of 2022.
+Future population trends indicate significant increases in the top quartile of statistical areas across the nation, with Newstead-Bowen Hills expected to increase by 8,294 persons to 2041 based on latest numbers, marking a total gain of 36.4% over the 17-year period.

 Frequently Asked Questions - Population